splitwise/TokenAutoComplete/README.md

 * [Download the jar file](https://github.com/splitwise/TokenAutoComplete/releases) and add it to your project

 If you would like to get the most recent code in a jar, clone the project and run ```./gradlew jar``` from the root folder.
-This will build a tokenautocomplete.jar in ```SplitwiseTokenExample/build/libs/```.
+This will build a tokenautocomplete.jar in ```library/build/libs/```.

+You may also add the library as an Android Library to your project.
+All the library files live in ```library```.

 Creating your auto complete view
 --------------------------------